New Rules for Visiting El Yunque National Forest

 The busiest parts of El Yunque National Forest are the trails and recreation areas on Road 191 on the North Side of El Yunque in the “La Mina Recreation Area”.
 Points of interest (that are currently open) in this area include La Coca Falls, La Coca Trail, Juan Diego Trail, Caimitillo Trail (partially open), Baño de Oro, Baño Grande, Mount Britton Tower & trail, Mount Britton spur, the upper part of El Yunque Trail, and the peak of El Yunque.

-Access to this area is now being controlled using a timed reservation ticket system for visitors.
+Access to this area is now being controlled using a reservation ticket system for visitors.
 Because these are the most popular spots in the forest, they really need to limit visitor capacity to maintain a healthy and safe forest experience for all.
+And, due to some areas still being close, there are limited parking spaces available.
 This will be accomplished by an online reservation system through Recreation.gov or the mobile app.
 Reservations need to be made in advance of your visit.

 When you are planning your visit to the forest, access Recreation.gov or the mobile app, to create your account, and buy your ticket.
 Tickets will be available 30 days in advance of the entry date at 10am ET on a rolling daily window.
 A limited number of tickets are set aside and made available (for on-line purchase) 24 hours in advance of the entrance time each day.
-So if the day you want to go is sold out ahead of time, just check back in the morning, 1 day before and there will be tickets!
+So if the day you want to go is sold out ahead of time, just check back at about 8am, 1 day before and there may be tickets!

-There are two timed reservations per day — beginning at 8am (which allows you to enter between 8am and 11am ) and beginning at 12noon (which allows you to enter between 12pm and 3pm).
+There are about 300 reservations per day — You can enter any time between 8am and 3pm.
 The tickets only matter for entry to the forest.
 You can stay until the forest closes, regardless of what time you enter.
 When making your reservation, you specify how many tickets you need (how many cars in your party), up to a maximum of 2 tickets per reservation.

 There is a $2 non-refundable service fee.
 Once you are paid, they will send you a receipt via email that contains your ticket.
 You can print your ticket, or just show them the QR-code on your mobile phone (but be aware that cell service in the forest is spotty).
 Now you are ready to go!